dopeboy/dopeboy.github.io/_posts/2017-11-16-people-dont-care.md

 ---
 layout: post
-title: People don't care how a product is built
+title: People don't care how your product is built
 ---

 *This is originally from my application to the [Recurse Center 1 week mini retreat](https://www.recurse.com/blog/121-come-to-rc-for-a-one-week-retreat).
 The question that I'm answering is: What is the most fascinating thing you've learned in the past month?*